ndminhvn/gender-classification/README.md

   - `supervised_fine_tune.py`: Code for fine-tuning the model with supervised learning.
   - `evaluation.py`: Code for evaluating the model's performance with various metrics.
   - `utils.py`: Utility functions
-- `training_pipeline.py`: Main script for running the entire training pipeline.
-- `evaluate.py`: Script for evaluating the model on train/val/test datasets.
-- `pipeline.ipynb`: Jupyter notebook version of the pipeline script for visualization.
+- `pipeline_final_pca.ipynb`: Jupyter notebook version of the pipeline script for visualization.
 - `requirements.txt`: List of required Python packages.
 - `README.md`: This file, providing an overview of the project.